Kunustoria Area: Mahabir Colliery rescue operations

 In 1989, Mahabir underground colliery was working in Narainkuri seam through A and B shafts, about 86 m.
 The overlying Ningah seam (parting 22 m) had been worked and abandoned a long time back.
 It was full of water.
 "On 13.11.1989 at about 4 a.m., a heading in Narainkuri seam punctured into an abandoned shaft (Pit No.34, which was not shown on the plan of Narainkuri seam) through which water of Ningah seam started rushing into Narainkuri seam.
 Heavy flow was reported for about 45 minutes.
 There were 232 persons employed below ground in the night shift of whom 161, working in the vicinity of the shafts, could come out.
 71 could not reach the shafts as the roadways leading to the shafts had got flooded.
 In a short time, both the shafts got flooded up to a height of 12 m above the pit-bottom.
 Fortunately, there was a telephone connection between the underground workings (where the miners were trapped) and the surface and it was learnt over this telephone that 65 miners had taken shelter in the rise part of the workings.
 Thus 6 miners could not be accounted for."

 Initially, pumping was resorted to but it did not prove to be an immediate success because much of the water was flowing back into the mine through surface cracks.
-At a later stage more full proof pumping arrangements were made.
+At a later stage more fool proof pumping arrangements were made.
 Two exploration bore holes had been drilled in the past.
 One of the bore holes was activated with further boring and in about 24 hours from the time of flooding, torches, food, drinking water, medicines, etc. were lowered through this bore hole.
 A second bore hole of 200 mm (8") was bored and then widened in stages to 21.5" diameter.
 The top 11 m alluvium portion was further enlarged and lined with steel ducting to prevent it from caving in.